ping7io/docs/docs/exporters/ssl-tls/targets.md

 ### Check location

-Configures the location to issue the check from.
-You can only supply a _single location_.
+Configures the locations to issue the check from.

 ```yaml
 params: